-'Modelled-VaR' In the context of risk weighted assets, market risk calculated using value at risk models laid down by the PRA (BIPRU).
+'Modelled-VaR' In the context of risk weighted assets, market risk calculated using value at risk models laid down by the CRR and supervised by the PRA.

 'Money market funds' Investment funds typically invested in short-term debt securities.

 'Monoline derivatives' Derivatives with a monoline insurer such as credit default swaps referencing the underlying exposures held.